-Raising the water level in the Lock 2 weir pool is likely to commence next week.
-The raising event would increase the water level by a maximum of 0.52 m above NPL to 6.62 m AHD.
-Water level changes will be undertaken at a rate of approximately 0.05 m/day.
+Raising the water level in the Lock 2 weir pool has commenced.
+The raising event will increase the Lock 2 water level by a maximum of 0.52 m above NPL to 6.62 m AHD.
+Water level changes are being undertaken at a rate of approximately 0.05 m/day.